 If executed correctly, damp-proofing is worth the cost and can save you time and money by preventing damp from getting into your residential property’s interiors.
-In addition, it can provide long-lasting and adequate protection for many basements and crawl spaces.
+In addition, it can provide long-lasting and adequate protection for basements and crawl spaces.

 Protecting your residential home from damp damages is essential.
 Damp-proofing your home is the best way to prevent damp problems.
 Properties that are not resistant to moisture and dampness could run into more trouble with time.
 If you leave the problem untreated, the damp repairs can be quite expensive.
 For example, with a damp affected wall with patches and mould, you will have to treat and re-plaster the wall back to new.

-Causes of Dampness:
+Causes of Damp in homes: